madsonweb/RPG-Maker-Android-App/README.md

 - Build the APK on Android Studio
 - Profit

 More info:
--If you update your game your user is likely to lost their save.
-Not sure though -Most builds worths with pixi.js library updated to v4.8.9 (from the default v4.5.4)
+- -If you update your game your user is likely to lost their save.
+Not sure though
+- Change names and icons to fit your project
+- -Most builds worths with pixi.js library updated to v4.8.9 (from the default v4.5.4)

 [If you use this project please credit me somewhere in your game.
 A message here to tell me you did it would be much appreciated]